 A sci-fi solution…

 No-one ever says it to you, nobody ever says, ‘now listen, you mustn’t…’ but I do find myself being cautious.
 Normally I would tell everybody the entire story of what I’m doing but I really truly find myself, even with friends, even with my Godson, when they ask what I’m doing, going ‘nothing’.
 You have to be cagey.

-You had the honour of filming on Matt Smith’s very last episode, what was the atmosphere like?
+You had the honor of filming on Matt Smith’s very last episode, what was the atmosphere like?